global-asp/asp-source/en/0304_greedy-kiundu.md

 Kiundu also heard that there
 was another wedding party in
 Katumbi village.
-“Ugh!
+"Ugh!
 Two parties on the same
-day!”
+day!"
 Kiundu thought.

 ##
-“I must attend both parties,”
+"I must attend both parties,"
 Kiundu said.
-“I will first walk to Katumbi then come back to Nyamani.”
+"I will first walk to Katumbi then come back to Nyamani."

 ##
 Kiundu woke up early in the